presstube/cyclic-vacuum-cannon/README.md

 [![Part 0 - Brainstorming](http://presstube.com/cyclic-vacuum-cannon/img/vimeo-screenshot-part-0.jpg)](https://vimeo.com/48454761 "Watch Part 0: Brainstorming")

-In this Part I break a concept drawing of the cannon into its constituent parts, take a first crack at naming them, and think out loud about their responsibilities & relationships.
+In this episode I break a concept drawing of the cannon into its constituent parts, take a first crack at naming them, and think out loud about their responsibilities & relationships.
 Starting a project this way helps me get a better understanding of what I'm in for, and decide where to start building.